rikedyp/documentation/language-reference-guide/docs/system-functions/ninfo.md

 ## Variant Options

-`⎕NINFO` may be applied using the Variant operator with the options  Wildcard (the Principal option), Recurse and Follow.
+`⎕NINFO` may be applied using the Variant operator with the options  Wildcard (the Principal option), Recurse, Follow and ProgressCallback.

 ## Wildcard Option (Boolean)